bienflorencia/personal-site/content/post/tjur-rsquared-in-jags/index.md

 I recently jumped into Bayesian analysis and Integrated Species Distribution Modelling.
 Here's the preprint out of an amazing collaboration with Diana Bowler and Petr Keil: ['Integrating presence-only and presence-absence data to model changes in species geographic ranges: An example of yaguarundí in Latin America'](https://doi.org/10.32942/osf.io/67c4u).

 The are no standard methods to assess the performance of these models, yet posterior predictive checks are a good option.
 For our model we needed a statistic that fitted a binomial regression, to assess the performance on the presence-absence data.
-A nice and simple metric for this is Tjur’s $D$ or Tjur’s coefficient of discrimination ([Tjur 2009](https://doi.org/10.1198/tast.2009.08210)).
+A nice and simple metric for this is Tjur’s coefficient of discrimination $D$ ([Tjur 2009](https://doi.org/10.1198/tast.2009.08210)).

 This pseudo R square value compares the average fitted probability $\psi$ of the two response outcomes (1=presence or 0=absence):